yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 ```

 However, don't despair, many others have come before you and successfully dealt with GIS data in R.
-In fact, R has a built-in method to plot GIS data which is quite satisfying:
+In fact, R has a built-in function to plot GIS data which is quite satisfying:

 ```
 plot(counties)